Ray Makela

 Zoom fatigue (and virtual meeting fatigue in general) is real.
 A Harvard Business Review article, How to Combat Zoom Fatigue, suggests that being constantly on camera, focusing directly on the other person, and being forced to be “always-on” can be emotionally and mentally draining.
 Yet we’re doing more virtual meetings than ever.

 The relative ease of booking a virtual meeting, and the growing popularity of online calendaring applications make it too easy for our colleagues, clients, and prospects to book us into back-to-back meetings—often not even allowing for a break between calls.
-As sales professionals, the need to show up like you’re there in person is even more important now—even if you’ve been on six hours of virtual meetings with no breaks
+As sales professionals, the need to show up like you’re there in person is important—even if you’ve been on six hours of virtual meetings with no breaks

 So how do you show up with energy?

 The first step is to take back your schedule.
-Block out transition time.
+Block out 10 to 15 minutes of transition time.
 Don’t allow your calendar to be booked back to back with important meetings.
 Quality over quantity will win every time with online meetings.

 Take a break and take time for yourself.
-Use that 15 minutes between minutes to step outside, get some fresh air and sunshine, breathe.
+Use that 15 minutes between meetings to step outside, get some fresh air and sunshine, and breathe.
 Time away from the screen will help you stay more alert when you are in front of it.

 Move around before important meetings.
 My colleague has a mini-trampoline and has been known to bounce aggressively before a video shoot or important virtual meeting.
 It gets the blood flowing increases energy and changes how you show up.
 A set of air squats, pushups, or jumping jacks can do the same thing.